myjalga/simple-py-aws-s3/README.md

 * At the bucket, the user will see the list of files uploaded in a specific bucket.
 By clicking the file, the user can take 2 actions: `Download` and `Delete`.
   * Download will let user download the file.
   * Delete will let the user delete the file.
+---
+##Developer's Guide
+* server.py
+ * This file will create server for the web app.
+* bucket.py
+ * Functions for every APIs.
+* public folder
+ * public files that can access at front-end side
+ * Also includes the HTML, CSS, JS, and media.